 - Other support

-- we rely on our hearing to stay connected with the world around us - for example, through spontaneous conversation, group discussion, broadcast speech and listening to music
+- we rely on our hearing to stay connected with the world around us, for example, through spontaneous conversation, group discussion, watching the news and listening to music

 - hearing is the sense we use to detect traffic, alarms and other signals that keep us safe and